citomni/docs/concepts/architecture.md

 	- SQL-free and transport-agnostic.
 	- Returns domain-shaped arrays rather than Response objects.
 	- Operation classes extend `BaseOperation` and are instantiated explicitly by adapters (Controllers/Commands) using `new ...($this->app)`.

+- `src/Contract/`
+	- Stable public extension interfaces.
+	- Used only for deliberate contracts that consumer apps or packages may implement or type against.
+	- Interfaces here are part of the package or app public API and should remain small, stable, and implementation-free.
+	- Do not place internal convenience interfaces here.

 - `src/Repository/`
 	- Persistence boundary.